Lesson 4: Searching for Patents

 At the University of Wisconsin-Madison, where faculty, students, and staff are obligated to disclose new inventions (as detailed in Lesson 3 of the Introduction to Intellectual Property micro-course), having a general knowledge of patents in a discipline can also provide a baseline from which to assess whether you have an “invention” to be disclosed.

-Although patent searching during the product design process goes generally unacknowledged as a distinct type of patent search, using a patentability search or freedom to operate search as a model for this type of search may prove unnecessarily cumbersome.
+Patent searching for design ideas doesn’t need to be as exhaustive or methodical as patent searching for legal purposes.
 Instead, these searches may benefit from improvisation, creativity, and using databases with simple, flexible functionality.
 Searchers might initially borrow strategies from legal-focused searches, but find they can search more efficiently for the information needed without such a structured approach.

 Historical